Palo Seco Forest Reserve

 Palo Seco Forest Reserve (Bosque Protector Palo Seco), is a rainforest preserve in Panama in Bocas del Toro Province.
-The reserve was created in 1983 to be a conservation corridor linking Fortuna Forest Reserve and La Amistad International Park, and has an estimated area of 167.410 hectares.
+The reserve was created in 1983 to be a conservation corridor linking Fortuna Forest Reserve and La Amistad International Park, and has an estimated area of 167,410 ha.

+Environment

-Popular with tree climbers, it includes nutmeg, and ceiba.
+Popular with tree climbers, the reserve includes nutmeg, and ceiba trees.
 The area is home to tarantulas and eyelash vipers.
 Palo Seco means dry stick.
+The reserve has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of many bird species.